OSE PhD Core Academic Performance and Presentation Requirements (2nd Year Talks)

 1. Describe ongoing research directions/approaches that may address the identified challenges and help to answer the remaining research questions.

-The Spring 2024 presentations sign-up deadline is Thursday, January 4, 2024.
-If you want to present this spring, then please send an email to Doris Williams at dwillia2@unm.edu.
+The August 2024 presentations sign-up deadline is Monday, July 22, 2024.
+If you want to present this fall, then please send an email to Doris Williams at dwillia2@unm.edu.

-In the future, we will have more information on the specific presentation date and signing-up for a 20-minute slot.
+The presentations for the Fall 2024 term will take place on Monday, August 12, 2024 from noon to 3:00 PM.
+We will provide lunch for all attendees.
+In the future, we will have more information on signing-up for a 20-minute slot.
 For any questions regarding the Research Presentation, then please contact Doris Williams at dwillia2@unm.edu.